Energy industries

 Scotland has 12,000km of coastline and more than 790 islands.
 With our abundant resources, outstanding locations, exceptional experience, unrivalled government support and world-class research and development facilities, we're leading the world in renewables.

-Investing in Scotland means access to potential capital contracts worth tens of billions as well as huge export revenue possibilities.
+Investing in Scotland means access to potential capital contracts worth tens of billions of pounds, as well as huge export revenue possibilities.

-Boasting one of Europe’s largest offshore Renewable Energy Zones, Scotland is the natural location for your offshore wind project.
-We are already leading the way in offshore wind development with almost 4 gigawatt (GW) already operational or under construction and up to 6.5GW in the pipeline, and we’re ensuring this huge market continues to boom.
+Boasting one of Europe’s largest offshore Renewable Energy Zones, Scotland is a natural location for your offshore wind project.
+We're already leading the way in offshore wind development, with almost 3.4 gigawatts (GW) already operational or under construction and up to 6.7GW in the pipeline, and we’re ensuring this huge market continues to boom.

-The INTOG leasing round is a process by which developers will be able to apply for the rights to build offshore wind farms specifically for the purpose of providing low carbon electricity to power oil and gas installations and help to decarbonise the sector.
-It also provides an opportunity to enable small scale (less than 100MW) innovation projects, including alternative outputs such as hydrogen.
+The INTOG leasing round is a process through which developers will be able to apply for the rights to build offshore wind farms specifically for the purpose of providing low carbon electricity to power oil and gas installations and help to decarbonise the sector.
+It also provides an opportunity to enable small-scale (less than 100MW) innovation projects, including alternative outputs such as hydrogen.

-In addition, the UK’s Offshore Wind Sector Deal aims to deliver 40GW of offshore wind in the UK by 2030 by running regular Contracts for Difference auctions (the UK’s mechanism for supporting low carbon generation).
+In addition, the UK’s Offshore Wind Sector Deal aims to deliver 50GW of offshore wind in the UK by 2030 by running regular Contracts for Difference auctions - these are the UK’s mechanism for supporting low carbon generation.

 - Innovative floating wind technologies